PelionIoT/pelion-bridge-container-iothub/README.md

 Now that you have your:

-    - IoTHub "iothubown" primary key connection string
+    - IoTHub "iothubowner" primary key connection string

     - Pelion API Key/Token generated